reyesp23/Interactive-Lab-Hub/Lab 5/README.md

 <img src="./mask.gif">

+This is useful for classification applications, it can actually coexist with other systems such as object detection or face detection for more robust applications.

+Interaction example:

+For example, when farmers harvest fruit they have to manually inspect and remove the bad fruits from the batch.
+A robotic system with computer vision could be used to detect these fruits and use a physical actuator to remove them.
+This would reduce effort and time for the farmers.

+This Teachable Machines tool could be used to train the model by feeding it with images of good and bad fruit and their labels.
+It could then infer the main features and make decisions on its own.

 *Don't forget to run ```deactivate``` to end the Teachable Machines demo, and to reactivate with ```source tmachine/bin/activate``` when you want to use it again.*